pmoneynz/QuickLoops/MIDI_IMPLEMENTATION_PROMPT.md

 ## Project Context

-You are implementing MIDI support for **MiniLooper**, a macOS audio looping application built with SwiftUI and AVFoundation.
+You are implementing MIDI support for **QuickLoops**, a macOS audio looping application built with SwiftUI and AVFoundation.
 The app has a clean MVVM architecture with sophisticated audio processing.

 ### Current Architecture Overview